Why Study Strength and Conditioning?

-The University of Wisconsin-River Falls offers a master of science degree in Strength and Conditioning to prepare individuals to train athletes at every level of sports including collegiate and professional.
-Graduates will be qualified for advanced career opportunities within professional sport teams, NCAA collegiate programs, high school level sport programs, community based sport initiatives, private sport performance centers, sport performance research institutions, sports medicine clinics and private health agencies.
+UWRF offers a master of science degree in Strength and Conditioning to prepare individuals to train athletes at every level of sports including collegiate and professional.
+You'll be qualified for advanced career opportunities within professional sports teams, NCAA collegiate programs, high school level sport programs, community based sport initiatives, private sport performance centers, sport performance research institutions, sports medicine clinics and private health agencies.

-- Individuals seeking employment working with athletes of any level including professional;::
+- Individuals wanting to work with athletes of any level, including the professional level.

-- Individuals who enjoy training, lifting weights and conditioning who want better opportunities in the sports performance fields;
+- Individuals who enjoy training, lifting weights and conditioning and who want better opportunities in the sports performance fields.

-- Baccalaureate graduates who want to continue their education through obtaining a graduate degree; or
+- Baccalaureate graduates who want to continue their education via a graduate degree.

-- Tuition rates can be found here.
-Pricing is the same regardless of residency
+- We're affordable!
+Our tuition rates are highly competitive and can be found here.
+Pricing is the same regardless of residency.

-- Full-time students can complete their degree within 12- 16 months, depending on options
+- Full-time students can complete their degree within 12-16 months, depending on options selected.

 Total credits to degree: 33